doppllib/PartyClickerSample/README.md

 ## Install j2objc runtime

 Doppl uses a slightly modified j2objc runtime.
 This will likely be merged over time to keep the standard j2objc runtime, but for now, grab ours.
-Its about 2 gigs compressed and 9 gigs total.
+Its about 1 gig compressed and 9 gigs total.

 [j2objc runtime](http://dopplmaven.s3-website-us-east-1.amazonaws.com/dist.zip)